Dr. Richard Weinblatt

 Law and Order: The Magazine for Police Management November 1999

-time Officers"
+Officers"

 Law and Order: The Magazine for Police Management October 1999